 Microsoft Teams is a platform that brings together all of your workplace tools, apps, and services to deliver better results for you and your employees.
 The tool itself has many features for remote work that can advance your team’s productivity.
 Still, many users are unaware that this collaboration tool also supports integrations that can boost their communication and efficiency even more.

-In this blog post, we’re going to break down the seven best apps for Teams to help you upgrade your user experience and keep your team on track.
+In this blog post, we’re going to break down the 15 best apps for Teams to help you upgrade your user experience and keep your team on track.

 1. Polly – Get live feedback from your team

 Polly is a survey app that lets you create surveys in your Microsoft Teams channel or group chat.
 It offers a simple way for your teammates to quickly vote on a specific question.
 The only thing you need to do is provide questions and answers, and Polly does the vote-counting analytics for you in real-time.
 Simply mention @polly to create and send your survey, and watch the results appear.